msymeonides/Migrate3D/README.md

 ### Convex Hull Volume

 The volume of a convex hull contained within the track is calculated.
 Essentially represents how much volume an object covered during its tracking history.
-Similarly to Straightness, a Time-Corrected value is also provided by multiplying each Convex Hull Volume value by the square root of the duration of that object’s track (needed when the tracking duration of the objects in the dataset varies).
+Similarly to Straightness, a time correction is applied by multiplying each Convex Hull Volume value by the square root of the duration of that object’s track (helpful when the tracking duration of the objects in the dataset varies).
 In the case of 2D data, this column will be left blank.

 ## Machine Learning Analyses